-Meet the Board of Directors at the Red Lodge Area Community Foundation
+Meet the Board of Directors of the Red Lodge Area Community Foundation

-JoAnn Eder, President of the Board of Directors
+JoAnn Eder, First Past President of the Board of Directors

 “RLACF is involved with so many projects that make our community such a vital, resilient place.
 We want to invest in people who are building interconnections for the long term.”

 When asked to list special projects during her lifetime, JoAnn, a retired astronomer, answers modestly “mapping the universe.”
 After earning her Ph.D. in astronomy from Yale University, JoAnn was a career research scientist at the world-renowned Arecibo Radio Observatory in Puerto Rico.
 She also has a master’s degree in cross-cultural education from the University of New Mexico.
 In addition to serving as RLACF board chair, she is president of the O.P. and W.E.
 Edwards Foundation.
 Edwards is a family foundation, which grants over $2 million to nearly one hundred organizations serving youth at risk in multiple countries, states, and U.S. Territories.
 Jo Ann was the Red Lodge Citizen of the Year in 2011.
 She is married to Bert P. Eder, Sr.

 Affiliations: Current board service with Montana Community Foundation, Trust Montana, Yellowstone Public Radio; past board service with Philanthropy North West, Baretooth Cupboards, Montana Children’s Trust Fund; member of Leadership Montana.

 Merv Coleman, Vice President of the Board of Directors